tollispa/Netflix-clone/README.md

 Clone this repository onto your local machine.
 Open your terminal and navigate to the project directory.
+Type "npm install" and then "npm start" to start the project.

 Technologies
 This application was built using the following technologies: